mkdoc/mkcli/doc/readme/guide.md

 #### Name

 Like man pages the *Name* section is required and it **must** include a brief summary of the program after the program name.
+Delimit the program name from the short summary using a hyphen surrounded by spaces as shown below.

-The program name is extracted from the first paragraph under the *Name* heading:
+The program name and summary is extracted from the first paragraph under the *Name* heading:

 ```markdown
 # Name